Managers guide to death in service

 Once the Pensions Department or the HR Benefits Team have confirmed that the death in service payment has been made, you should contact the colleague’s family again to check whether there’s anything else they need.

 If you need further support

-There’s a Manager Checklist (DIS9, below), which you may find useful as a reminder of all the things you need to do when dealing with the death of a colleague.
+There’s a Manager Checklist on the intranet (DIS9, below), which you may find useful as a reminder of all the things you need to do when dealing with the death of a colleague.

 If managers need further advice about the death in service process they should contact HR Services.

 If an interpreter is needed to attend a meeting with relatives who don’t speak English, you should contact ER Services for advice.